jnear/cs295-secure-computation/index.md

 layout: default
 ---

-# UVM CS 295/395: Secure Distributed Computation (Fall 2020)
+# UVM CS 295/395: Secure Distributed Computation (Fall 2022)

 ## Announcements

-None yet.
+- I'm still updating the course description for Fall 2022 - some of the information below may change.

 ## Course Description